ProjectCatMapper/CatMapR/README.md

 Sys.setenv(CATMAPR_API_KEY = "cmk_your_api_key")
 ```

+CatMapR reads `CATMAPR_API_KEY` first, and falls back to `CATMAPPER_API_KEY` when needed.

 - How to get an API key: https://catmapper.org/help/API.html#api-key-access
-- For write calls, CatMapper identifies the acting user from the API key on the server side.
+- For write upload calls, CatMapper identifies the acting user from the API key on the server side.
 - Server-side permissions determine whether that user can run the requested write action.
-- CatMapR does not implement username/password login flows; it sends API-key-authenticated requests to the API.
+- CatMapR does not implement username/password login flows; it sends API-key-authenticated requests for write uploads.

 ### Retrieve Dataset Catalog Metadata